The Wheaton Blog

 6. Make Accommodations for Weather

-7. Remove the Door Stop from the Doorway
+7. Remove Obstructions from the Doorway

 8. Clear a Path